-Each proposal should be prepared and submitted as a single .pdf document comprised of a series of 8.5" x 11" pages arranged according to the "Proposal Submission Instructions" that begin on page 6-the next page-of this document.
+Each proposal should be prepared and submitted as a single .pdf document comprised of a series of 8.5° x 11" pages arranged according to the "Proposal Submission Instructions" that begin on this page of this document.
 Do not exceed the word count or page count stipulated in any of the per section instructions, with the exception of Project Information Section ".o Regulatory Stipulations and the Ethical Treatment of Subjects."